Brosilio/Fluxgate/readme.md

 # Notes
 Fluxgate uses an internal protocol, but don't worry - it's turbo simple.
 The first four bytes are considered to be the length of the incoming data.
-I don't remember if it discards these before firing the OnData event, so watch out for a stray four bytes.
-Sometimes random shit gets appended to packets, so just remove the last byte if it's broke.
+Fluxgate automatically adds these bytes when you use the Send() method on a client, and automatically removes them when it fires OnFullPacket.

 # Getting started
-First, y'all must `using Fluxgate;` 'n stuff.
+Add `using Fluxgate;` to the top of your file.

 ## Creating a server
-Creating a server is pretty fr*cking easy.
-First, just fucking do the following:
+Creating a server is pretty easy.
+First, just do the following:
 ```csharp
 Server server = new Server(<port>, [backlog]);
 ```
-Then, hook the events for good shit.
+Then, hook the events provided.
 ```csharp
 server.OnNewClient += OnNewClient;
 server.OnError += OnServerError;